Sinterit Lisa Pro review – affordability, quality, and ease of use

 The result is impressive, boasting a clean surface with barely visible layers, and offering mechanical functionality.
 It would be unfair to compare it to an FDM-printed part; it’s simply a whole other level of quality.

-There is nevertheless one small group of layers where you can notice some “over-sintering”, which could be due to a tiny change in temperature.
+There is nevertheless one small group of layers where you can notice some “over-sintering”, which could be due to a tiny temperature change.
 We did also have a bit of trouble getting the part to move, but it didn’t affect the quality of the print.

 Below are a few pictures so you can see for yourself.